What is Digital Privacy

 It is a typical belief that larger companies and enterprises are the usual focus of identity thefts, rather than individuals, recent reports seem to show a trend opposing this belief.
 It was found in a 2007 “Internet Security Threat Report” that roughly ninety-three percent of “gateway” attacks were targeted at unprepared home users.

 As one of the largest growing concerns average adults have of current Internet privacy policies, identity and credit theft remains a constant figure in the debate surrounding privacy online.
 A 1997 study by the Boston Consulting Group showed that participants of the study were most concerned about their privacy on the Internet compared to any other media.

 Online users must seek to protect the information they share with online websites, including social media.
 In today’s Web, individuals have become the public producers of personal information.
 We create our own digital trails that hackers and companies alike capture and use for a variety of marketing and advertisement targeting.

 Research & Analysis

-A recent paper from the Rand Corporation claims “digital privacy is not the opposite of sharing – rather, it is control over sharing.
+A recent paper from the Rand Corporation claims “digital privacy is not the opposite of sharing – rather, it is to control over-sharing.
 Internet privacy concerns arise from our surrender of personal information to engage in a variety of acts, from transactions to commenting in online forums.

 Yes, that’s right, furniture coasters — those little felt pads you put underneath chair legs.
-Turns out that if you use them, you are a better credit risk.
-And credit scores can be used for all sorts of things, like employment decisions and get an apartment.
+Turns out that if you use them, you are at a better credit risk.
+And credit scores can be used for all sorts of things, like employment decisions and getting an apartment.